Retired Vice President, Intel Corp.

-Richard Malinowski is a Retired Vice President of Intel Corporation.
-A 30 year veteran of the computing industry, Malinowski, before joining Intel, worked at semiconductor and computing companies in Canada and Poland, primarily as a design engineer and engineering manager, designing hardware, software and semiconductor products.
-He started his career in chipset design at LSI Logic Corporation of Canada in 1989.
+Richard Malinowski is a retired vice president of Intel Corp.
+A 30-year veteran of the computing industry, Malinowski, before joining Intel, worked at semiconductor and computing companies in Canada and Poland, primarily as a design engineer and engineering manager, designing hardware, software and semiconductor products.
+He started his career in chipset design at LSI Logic Corp. of Canada in 1989.

 Malinowski joined Intel in 1994 as the design manager.
-The products his team developed ramped Intel chipset business and in 1996 he was promoted to Director of Chipset Engineering, managing engineering of all Intel client chipsets.
-In 2005 he was promoted to the position of Intel Vice President and General Manager of Intel Chipset Group, responsible for Intel client chipset business.
+The products his team developed ramped Intel chipset business, and in 1996 he was promoted to director of chipset engineering.
+In 2005 he was promoted to vice president and general manager of Intel chipset group, responsible for Intel client chipset business.
 By the end of 2009 Malinowski completed his 20-year chipset management career and moved to direct microprocessor research teams within Intel Labs.
 He retired from Intel in 2014.

-Malinowski received his master’s degree in electrical engineering from the Technical University of Szczecin, Poland in 1981.
-He received an additional master’s degree in business administration from the University of California, Davis in 1998.
+Malinowski received his master’s degree in electrical engineering from the Technical University of Szczecin, Poland, in 1981.
+He received a second master’s degree in business administration from the University of California, Davis in 1998.
 He has four patents awarded in the area of memory system design and cache design.